sguizard/cutler_et_al/README.md

 Results can be accessed in several ways: HTML format, graphical user interface or via the shinyNGS app present in the shinyngs directory.

-The putative novel miRNA identified as `CTAAA72` in the paper, corresponds to the miRNA `ugugccucggaggccucgugagc` in the `diffExpr_mirbase_novel` analysis.
+The putative novel miRNA identified corresponds to the miRNA `ugugccucggaggccucgugagc` in the `diffExpr_mirbase_novel` analysis.